 What causes cerebral palsy?

-Cerebral palsy is caused by a brain injury or problem that occurs during pregnancy, birth, or within the first 2 to 3 years of a child's life.
-Cerebral palsy can be caused by:
+Cerebral palsy is caused by a brain injury or problem that occurs during pregnancy or birth or within the first 2 to 3 years of a child's life.
+It can be caused by:

 In many cases, the exact cause of cerebral palsy is not known.